Nivetha5071/String/Basic problems.md

     }
 }
 ````
-##Write a program to accept the string and rotate the string n times
+##W11.rite a program to accept the string and rotate the string n times

 ````java[]
 import java.util.*;